bitmark-inc/feral-file-docs/learning/about.md

 ### The Digital Art System.

 The [Digital Art System](https://feralfile.com/system) makes it simple to live with digital art.
-Start with FF1, our art computer, on the screen you already own, or pair it with FFP, our square matte panel designed for daily viewing.
+Start with the Art Computer on the screen you already own, or pair it with the Art Panel, our square matte panel designed for daily viewing.
 Powered by the open [DP-1](https://github.com/display-protocol/dp1) protocol, it makes it simple to play, curate, and share digital art.

 ## Highlights from Feral File’s history